realXtend/doc/arch_article/simple.rst

 Celestia universe simulator obviously does not have hardcoded land and sky, when you are moving from Earth to Moon and all the way to Andromeda.
-Teachers of medicine do not want anything extra around when they build a RealXtend world to teach anatomy by putting the organs to right places in a human body.
+Teachers of medicine do not want anything extra around when they build a realXtend world to teach anatomy by putting the organs to right places in a human body.
 Games typically require custom controls, and any application benefits from being able to define the UI exactly as fit for that putpose.